Eric Morel

-Eric Arturo Morel (born October 10, 1975 in San Juan, Puerto Rico) is a Puerto Rican professional boxer.
+Eric Morel (born October 1, 1975) is a Puerto Rican professional boxer.
 He is a former World Boxing Association (WBA) flyweight (112 lb) champion.

 Amateur career

 Morel had an outstanding amateur career, and was the National Golden Gloves Light Flyweight Champion in 1994.
 He also was a member of the 1996 US Olympic Team as a Flyweight.
 His result was: